Low-Carb No Bake Cherry Cheesecake Dessert (Video)

 - Transfer mixture to 6 individual small ramekins or glass dishes and chill at least one hour.

-- I only found 20 oz. cans of pie filling which was about 1/3 cup per cheesecake, but a smaller can would have been plenty and would have reduced the carb count.
+- I only found 20 oz. cans of pie filling and used 1/3 cup per cheesecake, but a smaller can would have been plenty and using less of the topping would reduce the carb count.